Mezcal & Tequila are the best known Mexican liquors

 Endless rows of agave plants cover the landscape of the Central Valleys and Southern Sierra of Oaxaca, as is the case in the countryside of some regions of Guerrero, Durango, San Lois Potosi and Zacatecas.

 In general, this is mountainous terrain, making mechanized farming virtually impossible.
 The plant grows in the wild without using chemical products.

 Mayatl's breasts no longer supply the world with mezcal: it is the modern farmer's skilled hands that tend the plant.
-They also hand-harvest the mature trunk or piña and and carry it to its final destination: the palenque or mezcal factory.
+They also hand-harvest the mature trunk or piña and carry it to its final destination: the Palenque or mezcal factory.

 A traditional palenque is comprised of three areas: the cooking area, where the piña is baked in a circular earthen oven lined with stone; crushing, where juices are extracted by grinding the piña in an old-fashion mill and grindstone; and the area where the juices are fermented, distilled and bottled.